-Chiefs should keep in mind that a lawyer hired to represent the Member is the Member's lawyer, and not the lawyer for individual members of the staff.
+Chiefs should keep in mind that a lawyer hired to represent the Member is the Member's lawyer, and not the lawyer for individual members of the staff or for the office as a whole.
 When the interests of staff members diverge from those of the Member, or of other staff, certain staff may require their own personal counsel.
 Counsel fees can sometimes be paid using campaign funds, after consultation with the Ethics Committees and possibly the FEC.